-Corning’s Gorilla Glass is the most visible name in smartphone screen protection.
-Many high-end smartphones have Gorilla Glass protected displays.
-Over 33 brands use it, including: Amazon, Asus, Samsung, Nokia, Microsoft, HTC, LG, Motorola, Sony, Oppo, Xiaomi, and ZTE.
+Gorilla Glass is the most visible name in smartphone screen protection.
+Many high-end smartphones have Corning-protected displays.
+Over 33 brands use it, including: Amazon, Asus, Samsung, Nokia, Microsoft, HTC, LG, Motorola, Sony, OPPO, Xiaomi, and ZTE.
 Yet, it is not the only toughened glass brand available on today’s smartphones.
-Gorilla Glass competitors are in use by mobile manufacturers everywhere.
+Gorilla Glass alternatives are in use by many mobile manufacturers around the world.

 Toughened or tempered glass is a type of safety glass processed by controlled thermal or chemical treatments to increase its strength compared with normal glass.
 Most are aluminosilicate sheet glass.

 Having a toughened glass display makes your smartphone’s screen fairly scratch and damage resistant.
 Note that if your smartphone has toughened glass, it may not really need a screen protector.

 Note also that it does not mean that your smartphone display is unbreakable or cannot be scratched at all.
 It just makes it more difficult.
 However, should your screen break or crack, it won’t shatter the way ordinary glass does.
 The cracked screen is likely to remain usable too.
 Without any form of toughened glass protection, the damaged screen would likely become totally useless.

 Gorilla Glass and its alternatives are all one form of chemically toughened glass or the other.
 It bears repeating that while Gorilla Glass provides some protection from scratches and shatter, it is not scratch-proof or break-proof.
 So while your phone’s screen may not shatter if it drops, it may crack and is still prone to scratches.

 Also note that the chemical composition of glass is impacted with each shock impact, so your phone screen may not shatter on the first few drops but it will at some point, if you keep dropping it.